juanjo-cabrera/IndoorLocalizationSingleCNN/README.md

 ### Dataset

-This paper uses de [COsy Localization Database (Freiburg)](https://www.cas.kth.se/COLD/cold-freiburg.html), which has been divided into training, validation and test.
-As for the training, six data augmentation effects are individually applied to the training set and the whole dataset employed can be downloaded at: https://drive.google.com/drive/folders/1izX9LsE9f34q3cq2UbUEcneBxfFwPKh9?usp=sharing
+This project uses the [COsy Localization Database (Freiburg)](https://www.cas.kth.se/COLD/cold-freiburg.html), which has been divided into training, validation, and test sets.
+Six data augmentation effects are individually applied to the training set.
+The dataset used in this research can be downloaded from: https://drive.google.com/drive/folders/1izX9LsE9f34q3cq2UbUEcneBxfFwPKh9?usp=sharing

 ### Configuration:
-Adjust the dataset path (dataset_folder) and the other training parameters in config/parameters.yaml as needed.
+Adjust the dataset path (dataset_folder) and the training parameters in config/parameters.yaml as needed.

     dataset_folder: '/media/arvc/DATOS/Juanjo/Datasets/Friburgo/'